Kashgar Xinjiang, China Travel Guide

 Eid al-Fitr (Ramazan Bayram): Marks the end of Ramadan, celebrated with large gatherings at Id Kah Mosque and family feasts.
 Eid al-Adha (Qurban Bayram): The festival of sacrifice, also celebrated with communal prayers and feasts.
 Nawruz (Nowruz): The Persian New Year, celebrated in spring with traditional foods and gatherings.
 Mashaalla (Harvest Festival): Local harvest celebrations, often informal village events.

 Explore smaller local markets for authentic glimpses into commerce and routines.
-Visit traditional tea houses in the Old City, local gathering spots for conversation and tea.
+Visit traditional tea houses in the Old City, local gathering spots for conversation and herbal tea.
 Wander through the Old City's residential sections to observe daily life away from commercial bustle.
 Observe traditional crafts being created in workshops.

 Kashgar is not a prominent destination for dedicated spa and wellness retreats.
 However, some options for relaxation exist within the city's hospitality sector.